Teams Phone Migration Project

 If a physical phone is required for your work, we will provide you with a dedicated Teams phone.
 Teams phones provide a traditional phone experience while integrating directly with the Teams platform.

-Cisco IP desk phones will no longer be in use after the transition.
-These phones will be collected by IT staff for proper disposal.
+Note: Cisco IP desk phones will no longer be in use after the transition.
+These phones will be collected by IS staff for proper disposal.

 Will I keep my current phone number?